 Negative Herd Status (NHS)

-To date the focus has been on results at the individual animal level.
-The next step in the programme for these herds is to achieve Negative Herd Status (NHS).
-This status allows herds to avail of lower-cost testing.
+Whilst at the start of the programme the focus was on results at the individual animal level, the next step in the programme for herds is to achieve Negative Herd Status (NHS).
+This status is an important programme milestone for any herd which also brings economic benefit, as itallows herds to avail of lower-cost testing.

 Requirements to qualify for NHS: